 No one has favorited this theater yet

-The Shuler Theater opened on April 27, 1915 in the city hall in downtown Raton, and was designed by architects Issac H. Rapp & William Rapp.
+The Shuler Theater opened on April 27, 1915 in the city hall in downtown Raton, and was designed by architects Isaac H. Rapp & William Rapp of Trinidad, CO.
 It was named after Dr. James Jackson Shuler, an early 20th century Raton mayor.
 It was originally called the Shuler Auditorium and presented opera, legitimate theater, concerts and other forms of live entertainment.
 Later, the Shuler Theater became a movie house but by the 1950’s had closed down.

 Just login to your account and subscribe to this theater